 S&P Dow Jones Indices Expands Its Offering Based on the CSA

-The Dow Jones Sustainability Indices apply a best in class approach, selecting companies from all industries.
-The S&P ESG Index Family, takes a different approach that is based on the universe of the underlying index (like the S&P 500) but excludes underperforming companies or certain industries.
-In addition, there are thematic indices, such as the JPX/S&P CAPEX & Human Capital Index that is designed to measure the performance of Japanese companies that are proactively making investments in physical and human capital.
+The Dow Jones Sustainability Indices apply a best-in-class approach, selecting companies from all industries.
+The S&P ESG Index Family takes a different approach that is based on the universe of the underlying index (like the S&P 500) but excludes underperforming companies or certain industries.
+In addition, there are thematic indices, such as the JPX/S&P CAPEX & Human Capital Index that are designed to measure the performance of Japanese companies that are proactively making investments in physical and human capital.
 There is also the S&P Long-Term Value Creation (LTVC) Global Index that is designed to measure stocks ranking highly in global equity markets, using both proprietary sustainability and financial quality criteria.

 S&P Global Market Intelligence Releases ESG Scores to Clients

 S&P Global Market Intelligence provides essential ESG data insights that go beyond traditional financial statements to help clients get ahead of emerging or underreported sustainability trends to support decision-making.
 As of May 2020, this has included S&P Global ESG Scores that are based on the CSA.
 The ESG Scores provide a robust tool to address growing market demand to integrate ESG factors into corporate investment and business strategies.

 Coming soon, there will be approximately 100 Question-Level Scores for each of the 61 CSA industries accessible on Market Intelligence platforms.
 Questions are asked across 23 criteria, with each question having sub-questions (called data points) relevant to the topic at hand.
 These data points are aggregated to create Question-Level Scores, providing an additional layer of granularity and valuable insights, while keeping the underlying details confidential when the data points are not publicly available.